Giving Way to Grief: An Introduction

 - The mistaken idea is that if we keep busy, eventually enough time will pass that our wounds will be healed (#5).
 Really though, pushing our feelings away doesn’t mean they’re not still around, directing things behind the scenes.
 To be fully functioning, we need to create space to honour all our thoughts, feelings, and sensations.

 These (often indirect) messages put us in conflict with our human nature.
-They’re head-based, not heart-centred, and encourage us to try to get rid of the very normal sadness in our hearts.
+They’re head-based, not heart-centered, and encourage us to try to get rid of the very normal sadness in our hearts.
 As a result, they leave us incomplete.
 They are life-limiting rather than life-enhancing beliefs and need to be challenged for real healing to take place.

 THE ONLY WAY OUT IS THROUGH